It wasn't Archie, Peyton or little brother Eli, but now the St. Louis Cardinals have acquired a Manning of their very own.

 year, holding opposing batters to a .224 BA.
 The 6-2, 185-pound native of

-Manning was drafted by the New York Yankees in the ninth round of the 2001 draft out of the University of Tampa.
-He was traded to the
+Manning was drafted by the New York Yankees in the ninth round of the 2001 draft out of the

 Before signing in 2001, Manning was previously drafted in four consecutive years, but did not come to terms.
 The Milwaukee Brewers (1997-22nd round), Arizona Diamondbacks (1998-30th), Boston Red Sox (1999-16th) and Seattle Mariners (2000-9th) each took a shot, but Manning instead finished out his college years at the University of Tampa.